Easton Lawn Mowing Services

 Easton Municipal Resources for Sustainable Lawn Care & Community Programs

-Easton offers a range of municipal resources to support sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program provide science-based guidance.
-The Parks & Recreation Department organizes Tree City USA events and community workshops on grasscycling and organic lawn care.
-Easton’s Green Communities designation and MVP programs promote environmental stewardship.
-Residents can also participate in pollinator initiatives led by the Massachusetts Audubon Society.
-For recreation and community events, contact:
+Easton offers a range of resources to support sustainable lawn care.
+The UMass Extension and UMass Extension Turf Program provide research-based guidance on turf management and soil health.
+The Easton Recreation Department organizes community workshops on grasscycling and organic lawn care, while Parks & Recreation aligns with Tree City USA and green community initiatives.
+Easton’s Green Communities designation and MVP programs promote climate resilience.
+Residents can also participate in pollinator-friendly landscaping through the Massachusetts Audubon Society.
+For more information on local programs, contact the Easton Recreation Department.

 Easton Recreation Department